Do Go On - 407 - The Real Pocahontas

 What does their name mean?

-Okay, great, great, great, I love that.
+Okay, great, great, good, love that, love that.

-Well, first up, I would like to thank
+Well, first up, I would like to thank from Old Crow in Canada.

 That's actually crazy, the coincidence,

-because Stephen Clemmie means old crow.
+because Stephen Climmy means Old Crow.

 No.